 To interact with the locals, consider private accommodation.
 Your host can fill you in on the latest local happenings, give you inside tips and provide a more personal experience.
 It's also a great choice for families.
-At the height of the season, you'll get a better deal if you stay at least three nights.
-For a one-night stay you may do better in a hotel.
 Read more.

 Whether flight+hotel or hotel only, booking your stay in Dubrovnik through an online travel agency can save you big bucks, especially on a week-long stay.
 Try these:

 Bookingbuddy from the UK

 Thomson Holidays from the UK